 Ever-evolving and ever-entrepreneurial, Glasgow's amazing food and drink scene has continued to change shape over the past few months.
 Many outdoor spaces, kitted out with umbrellas and heaters, and including menus from some of the city's most exciting street food vendors, have opened with great success.
 Meanwhile, new restaurants and bars that were due to open spring 2020 are now finally getting the chance to open their doors to the public.

 On the banks of the River Clyde set beside the Rotunda is Cranside Kitchen, an outdoor and indoor venue with a food market and beer garden.
 Food is available from five Glasgow restaurants - Rioja, Halloumi, Pickled Ginger, Kilmurry & Co and La Rotunda, served up at bespoke picnic tables with fantastic views of some of the city's iconic buildings and structures.
-Extending the Eat Out to Help Out scheme to end of September.

 Ready to accommodate all weather with both indoor and outdoor space is Ronnie's Bar and Bike Shop at SWG3.
 Food is available from five leading Scottish street food vendors, Shawarmarama, GaGa Chicken, NOMAD pizza, Sprigg and Julie’s Kopitiam.